Braincoke/defectdojo-cli/README.md

 ## Usage

 DefectDojo-CLI is still in development.
-Currently the following features endpoints are implemented :

-- products
-- product_types

 Once you have your jar file you can run the following command to display the help menu :